 My clinic offers a comprehensive Fertility Program where couples are educated on important factors such as this… and more

-If you would like to find out how you could improve your chances of having a baby, please give my clinic a call and ask about my fertility program that has helped over 12,500 babies (and counting) into the world and may assist in increasing a couples chances of conception
+If you would like to find out how you could improve your chances of having a baby, please give my clinic a call and ask about my fertility program that has assisted over 12,500 babies (and counting) into the world may be able to assist you as well.

 For more information on my fertility program, see also https://drandreworr.com.au/fertility/fertility-program/